pwolthausen/k8s/workloads/SSL-pod/readme.md

 I also want to use SSL for traffic that will not be using a URL so I'll be generating self signed certs I'll be referencing this [post from Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-create-a-self-signed-ssl-certificate-for-nginx-on-centos-7) for a few of these steps.

+For easy cleanup, we'll create all the resources in a new namespace:

+> kubectl create ns ssl-test

 ## Generate self signed certs

 We'll use openssl to generate the certs.
 For now, we don't need to worry about where the keys are being output to since we'll be converting them to a secret for use in the pod.